core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Reusing Tokens in a way so that responses are guaranteed to not be associated with the wrong request is not trivial: The server may process requests in any order, and send multiple responses to the same request.
 An attacker may block, delay, and reorder messages.
 The use of a sequence number is therefore recommended when CoAP is used with a security protocol that does not provide bindings between requests and responses such as DTLS or TLS.

-For a generic response to a confirmable request over DTLS, binding can only be claimed without out-of-band knowledge if
+For a generic response to a Confirmable request over DTLS, binding can only be claimed without out-of-band knowledge if

 * the original request was never retransmitted,
-* the response was piggybacked in an Acknowledgement message (as a confirmable or non-confirmable response may have been transmitted multiple times), and
+* the response was piggybacked in an Acknowledgement message (as a Confirmable or Non-confirmable response may have been transmitted multiple times), and
 * if observation was used, the same holds for the registration, all re-registrations, and the cancellation.

 (In addition, for observations, any responses using that Token and a DTLS sequence number earlier than the cancellation Acknowledgement message need to be discarded.
 This is typically not supported in DTLS implementations.)